DashBarkHuss/backend-for-react-components/README.md

 ## Upload Image Example Express

-This is an express node.js sample project that shows how an image sent to the backend can be handled.
-You can use this to create a backend that stores user uploaded profile pictures for example.
+This is an express node.js backend for my react component git hub.

 To use this project